line/armeria/site/src/sphinx/server-thrift.rst

 +--------------------------------------------------+----------------------------------------+

-To change the default serialization format from TBINARY to something else, specify it when creating a `THttpService`_:
+To change the default serialization format from TBINARY to something else, specify it when creating a :api:`THttpService`:

 .. code-block:: java

     import com.linecorp.armeria.common.thrift.ThriftSerializationFormats;

     ServerBuilder sb = new ServerBuilder();
-    // Use TCOMACT as the default serialization format. sb.service("/hello", THttpService.of(new MyHelloService(),
+    // Use TCOMPACT as the default serialization format. sb.service("/hello", THttpService.of(new MyHelloService(),
                                          ThriftSerializationFormats.COMPACT));